November 11, 2018

 The distances to and between world class fishing rivers is minimal compared to most large countries.
 A four-hour drive will get you from the main airport to several world-famous rivers.
 A further two or three hours will get you to the next incredible fishing location.
 A two- week vacation will cover multiple excellent fishing locations at a cost that is very realistic for almost any fishing enthusiast.

 As noted, the big issues are; where to go, how to get there and once you arrive, what to use and how to use it.
 That’s where we come in.
 We have created several road trip itineraries that give you everything you need to organise a trip that suits your budget and timeframes.
 We also tell you where to go and what to do once you get there.
 If you travel like a local and take advantage of our local fishing knowledge, fly fishing in New Zealand on a budget is very realistic.
+We have Central North Island and Top of the South Island itineraries that cover most of the famous fishing locations.

 Check out the rest of our website for tons of information about coming to New Zealand on a budget and then have a look at our itineraries if you are serious about planning a bucket list fishing trip.